Tegowalik/LEGO-42100-Liebherr---powered-up-controller/README.md

 ## Actually use the program

-It is really important to connect the two technic smart hubs and two controller to the app in the correct order as shown below!
+1. Make sure that you imported the program using one of the above options
+2. Open the powered-up app
+3. Connect the two Technic Smart Hubs and the two controller
+4. Make sure that the order of the connected hubs/ controllers are ordered like this:
+    TODO picture
+5. Run the program